ShenCiao/CialloVulkan/README.md

 Polyline/polygon in 2D space is the counterpart of mesh in 3D space.
 Real time rendering on polyline could potentially save GPU from fetching GBs of texture or video.
 It'll make large scale animation and real time lighting in 2D games possible.
 And help to make better Live2D models (learn more).

-Inside Ciallo, "label to fill" will eat up the whole resource of a CPU thread/core.
+Inside Ciallo, "label to fill" will eat up the whole resource of a CPU core.
 Line editing will operation on a lot of points simultaneously.
-They are both heavy systems on CPU.
-For better user experience, it is necessary to render strokes on GPU .
+They both need heavy computation on CPU.
+For better user experience, it is necessary to render strokes on GPU.

 Though inspired by blender grease pencil, the rendering method in Ciallo is quite different from grease pencil.
 The new method fix some fatal drawbacks and aim for flexibility instead of performance.